 There is remarkably little written about standing room tickets on the official Vienna State Opera website, but don’t worry, I answer ALL your questions below!

-*This post has some affiliate links, which means I receive a commission if you choose to purchase through a link I provide, at no extra cost to you!
-Thanks for supporting the work I put into this site!
+* I may receive a commission if you choose to purchase through my affiliate links below—at no extra cost to you!

 What are standing room tickets?

 Standing room tickets, as their name implies, are tickets where you can stand inside the opera house to watch a performance.
 These tickets go on sale the day of a performance only 80 minutes before showtime.